Zoë Bleu: Fashion career

 In 2016, Bleu walked the runway for her friend David Moses’s label, Moses Gauntlett Cheng, an experience she called "terrifying."
 She and her fashion collective friends Arielle Chiara and Darius Khonsary created Nautae, which is a Latin term used to describe "a group of sailors."
 Nautae describe as "unique, fantastical clothing from repurposed materials."
 She credits her love of fashion as what allowed her to feel at ease with her own body image.
 She explained the motivation: "Because I didn't feel good in my own skin, I wanted to feel good in the clothes I was wearing."
 Her style is described as dramatic and "otherworldly, something out of a 'gothic fairy tale.'"
 She is often asked about her outfits: "People always ask me, 'Where are you going?
 Is there a Renaissance fair on?
 What's the occasion?'" and the reason for such style is that: "I like to wear things that are beautiful, it makes me feel beautiful," and described her fashion: "I'm like the child bride, abandoned at the altar, like Miss Havisham.
 I have cobwebs in my hair and around my heart."
 Later she released her clothing brand Kaka Kouture.
 In 2018, she released a brand new label called Wherein I Dwell.

 Personal life

 Bleu dated actor Jack Kilmer in 2013.
 In 2023, she began dating actor Hopper Penn.

-Advocacy
+In 2016, she spoke about struggling with her body image recalling "I’m very short and stubby.
+I used to think, ‘Why won’t my legs stretch?".
+This contributed to her decision to turn down her potential first leading role in Gia Coppola’s debut film, Palo Alto (2013), instead she chose to focus on her schoolwork.

-Bleu spent time in 2015 working with Ruchira Gupta and her organization, Apne Aap Women Worldwide, which supports victims of sex slavery in India.This work is personal for Bleu, as she is a survivor of childhood rape, her primary goal is to help girls find the strength to talk about their experiences and find justice, believing that "addressing it" is the most important step.
+In 2015, she collaborated with Ruchira Gupta and her organization, Apne Aap Women Worldwide, which supports victims of sex trafficking in India.
+Her involvement was deeply personal, as she is a survivor of childhood sexual abuse, Sidel has stated that her primary goal is to help girls find the strength to speak about their experiences and pursue justice, emphasizing that “addressing it” is the most important step.